 — マチ★アソビCAFE 北九州 (@machiasobi_cafe) May 14, 2018

 Look forward to the dishes especially made for the collaboration menu of Machi Asobi CAFE!
 Their collaborations are not just limited to anime series but films as well, like the recent collaboration for Kalafina 10th Anniversary Film.

 Machi Asobi CAFE branches are in Tokyo, Osaka, and Kitakyushu.

 — NewType新宿@天華百剣 斬コラボ6/2〜 (@nt_shinjuku) May 16, 2018

-Not to be mistaken with the cross-dressing maid cafe in Akihabara, CAFE & BAR NewType is a collaboration cafe.
+CAFE & BAR NewType is a collaboration cafe in Shinjuku.
 While eating from their special menu, you can also watch the featured series, wear the costumes they have on hand, and even sing karaoke on Fridays!
 Among their past collaborations are for Dengeki Bunko’s light novel series Kino’s Journey and Spice and Wolf.

 CAFE & BAR NewType has two branches: the main store in Shinjuku, Tokyo and another branch in Sannomiya, Kobe.

 — ガンダムカフェ お台場店 (@GundamCafe02) March 10, 2018

 Gundam fans should not miss visiting the GUNDAM Café!
 Enjoy their food by dining in at the Akihabara branch or the DiverCity Tokyo Plaza branch.
 The two branches have different sets of menus so you will get an entirely different experience from each one.
 Both cafes sell exclusive Gundam goods, too!